madhurimarawat/madhurimarawat/README.md

 <details open>
 <summary><h2> 🛠 &nbsp;Languages and Tools :</h2></summary>
   <br>
-Click on the icon to see the associated repository.
+Click on the icon to see the associated repository
 <br>

 ### 📚 &nbsp;Languages :